dusty-nv/jetson-voice/README.md

 Input Device ID 12 - 'Samson Meteor Mic: USB Audio (hw:3,0)' (inputs=2) (sample_rate=44100)
 ```

-For example, I have some USB microphones connected that show up as device `11` and `12`.
+> If you don't see your audio device listed, exit and restart the container.

-> **note**:  if you don't see your audio device listed, exit and restart the container.
-USB devices should be attached *before* the container is started.
+> USB devices should be attached *before* the container is started.

 Then run the ASR example with the `--mic <DEVICE>` option, and specify either the device ID or name: